-- Our office in Colombia received the International Organization for Standardization (ISO) 14000 certification based on a series of environmental management standards; and - Our office in Somerville, Massachusetts was awarded a LEED Gold certificate by the U.S. Green Building Council (USGBC) for its environmentally efficient design, construction, and operation practices.
+- Our primary and largest office in Colombia, South America received the International Organization for Standardization (ISO) 14001 certification based on a series of environmental management standards; - Our office in Somerville, Massachusetts was awarded a LEED Gold certificate by the U.S. Green Building Council (USGBC) for its environmentally efficient design, construction, and operation practices; and - Our full Environmental Responsibility Statement is available on the Company's website, www.perficient.com.